codewithayaann/Machine-Round-Challenge/README.md

 2. **Implement a Drag and Drop Feature**: Create a web page with a drag-and-drop interface using HTML, CSS, and JavaScript and ReactJS.
 Allow users to drag elements and drop them into designated areas.

+3. **Progressive Web App (PWA)**: Convert a web application into a Progressive Web App.

-3. **Infinite Scroll**: Implement an infinite scroll feature on a web page.
+4. **Infinite Scroll**: Implement an infinite scroll feature on a web page.
 Load additional content as the user scrolls down the page using ReactJS.

-4. **Form Autocomplete**: Add autocomplete functionality to a search input field using React.
+5. **Form Autocomplete**: Add autocomplete functionality to a search input field using React.
 Provide suggestions as the user types.

-5. **Interactive Map**: Build an interactive map using a mapping library (e.g., Leaflet, Google Maps API) and allow users to search for locations, add markers, and display additional information when clicking on markers.
+6. **Interactive Map**: Build an interactive map using a mapping library (e.g., Leaflet, Google Maps API) and allow users to search for locations, add markers, and display additional information when clicking on markers.

-6. **Web Accessibility**: Ensure that a web page complies with web accessibility standards (WCAG).
+7. **Web Accessibility**: Ensure that a web page complies with web accessibility standards (WCAG).
 Make necessary HTML and CSS modifications to improve accessibility for users with disabilities.

-7. **CSS Animation**: Create a CSS animation, such as a spinning loader or a fading effect, to enhance user experience on a webpage.
+8. **CSS Animation**: Create a CSS animation, such as a spinning loader or a fading effect, to enhance user experience on a webpage.

-8. **Responsive Email Template**: Design and code a responsive email template that looks good on both desktop and mobile email clients.
+9. **Responsive Email Template**: Design and code a responsive email template that looks good on both desktop and mobile email clients.

-9. **Dynamic Content Filtering**: Create a web page that allows users to filter content dynamically based on categories or tags using JavaScript.
+10. **Dynamic Content Filtering**: Create a web page that allows users to filter content dynamically based on categories or tags using JavaScript.

 ## Intermediate Frontend Development